Skip to content

 Answer: Nolan Ryan, with 7 no-hitters.

-Why it stumps people: Ryan shows up again.
-Seven no-hitters is absurd.
-Second place is Sandy Koufax with 4.
-Ryan threw his seventh at age 44, which is another fact that doesn’t sound real.
+Ryan again.
+Seven no-hitters is an absurd total.
+Second place is Sandy Koufax with 4, not even close.
+And Ryan threw his seventh at age 44, which is one more fact that refuses to sound real.

 32. In what year did the first all-brother outfield play together in an MLB game?
 (Hard)